ThomasBurleson/swiz-framework/README.markdown

 Custom extension include the LogProcessor, DeepLinkeProcessor, and the AsyncInterceptor; and refactored LoggerRegistry.
 Also includes modified (slightly) ThunderBoltAS3 classes for logging to FireBug console.

+### History:

+Merged from Swiz GitHub mainline v1.0RC... into this fork on 9/25/2010

 ## Building

 You can compile the library .swc file using: